OpenMath/OpenMath.github.io/meetings/standrews2000.md

 MathML.
 He worried that the MathML ``out there'' would only be presentation unless content was made easier.

-<p>He recapitulated the early history of OpenMath, starting with
-experience of interfacing Maple and other software and 1992.
+He recapitulated the early history of OpenMath, starting with experience of interfacing Maple and other software and 1992.
 In 1994, Dave Raggert proposed the <code>&lt;math&gt;</code> tag for HTML 3.0, but this was not accepted.
 The <i>HTML Math</i> group was